andrewchambers/srop/SPEC.md

 ## Design notes

-- Version negotiation is not needed, objects are self describing.
+- Version negotiation is not needed, messages are self describing.
-- Mixed encoding schemes is fine, each type id also describes the encoding.
+- Mixed encoding schemes is no problem, each type id also describes the encoding.
 - Once a connection is assigned an object id, that is the [capability](https://en.wikipedia.org/wiki/Capability-based_security) to send it messages.
 This is the basis of capability based security in SROP servers.
 - The protocol uses at least 24 bytes per message, so is not particularly efficient for many small messages.
 This sacrifice